TITLE OF BILL:

 To allow the City of Buffalo to deem finally adjudicated fines imposed

-nuisance violations as delinquent taxes.
+upon real property for building code violations as delinquent taxes.

 SUMMARY OF PROVISIONS:

-Section 2 specifies that this legislation shall take effect on the
+Section 2 specifies that this legislation shall take effect

 The purpose of this legislation is to hold property owners who do not